Sniffdog/Hashsynminer/README.md

-# SniffDog-www.zpool.ca, www.MiningPoolHub.com, www.HashRefinery.com, and www.ahashpool.com
+# Hashsynminer...
+Rig splitter and Multi address software program

-*This is Windows software designed for Nvidia 1080ti
+*This is Windows software designed for Nvidia 10 series cards

-*Malaware tried to steal Zcash miner...You may have to exempt sniffdog folder before running Splitsniffin.bat
+*Malaware tried to steal Zcash miner...You may have to exempt sniffdog folder before running Hashsynminer_start.bat

-Thanks to Arronsace and NemosMiner --SniffDog-- has been created to Monitor MiningPoolHub.com, Zpool.ca, HashRefinery.com, and Ahashpool.com mining pools in real-time in order to find the most profitable Algo /
+--Hashsynminer-- has been created to Monitor MiningPoolHub.com, Zpool.ca, HashRefinery.com, and Ahashpool.com mining pools in real-time in order to find the most profitable Algo /

 Auto Benchmarks Each algo to get optimal speeds and benches throughout monitoring